emberjs/website/source/guides/index.md

 until you know everything there is to know about building awesome web applications.

+To help you get started, we've also made a 30-minute screencast that will guide you through building a full-featured Ember.js application:

+<iframe width="640" height="360" src="http://www.youtube.com/embed/Ga99hMi7wfY?feature=player_detailpage" frameborder="0" allowfullscreen></iframe>

 Most of these guides are designed to be very pragmatic—to help you start building apps right away.